xKevBac/Web-Portfolio/README.md

 2) In the terminal type:
     - npm install
-    - nrm run dev
+    - npm run dev

-3) click the local link
+    - npm install react-scroll

-   --http://localhost:5173/
+3) click the local link to run the application --http://localhost:5173/